HolgerJanz/FastAssembler/README.md

 - fixed parameter parsing issue that prevents Fast Assembler working with SpartaDOS X 4.47 to 4.49d

-- fixed multiplication and division issue, because of wrong overflow handling these operations always throw error "Too big number"
+- fixed multiplication and division issue, because of wrong overflow handling these

+- operations always throw error "Too big number”

 - new pseudo command INS to insert binary files

 - fix END issue, processing of source was not aborted but the source in buffer was further processed

+- improved position information for error messages

 - add line number to source output

-- add option for dump of symbol table
+- add option /Y for dump of symbol table

+- add option /S for summary, e.g. count of labels and blocks, and memory usage

+- add option /E to convert error message to DOS error if compile fails, for better use in batch processing

+- remove option /B

+- rename option /A to /L

 - condense info output

-- remove option B, always print error line, rename option A to L, and introduce option S for summary, e.g. count of labels and blocks, and memory usage

-- introduce option E to set error to 255 if compile fails, for better use in batch

 - improve memory management